The Adventure of Sherlock Holmes’ Smarter Brother

 Haunted Honeymoon

-“Humor and horror make an uneasy combination.”
-(Walter Benjamin, New York Times) A film that sorely tries the intellectual capacities of the Times is, as I’m sure you’ll agree, perhaps such a commonplace as to be truly frightening, yet there’s something funny about it for all that, but why equivocate?
+“Humor and horror make an uneasy combination,” according to Walter Benjamin of the New York Times.
+A film that sorely tries the intellectual capacities of the Times is, you will surely agree, perhaps such a commonplace as to be truly frightening, yet there’s something funny about it for all that, but why equivocate?
 Byron felt so strongly that the Quarterly Review killed Keats, he wrote verses proclaiming the deed.
 And who, now, reads the Quarterly Review?

 It consoles one in a way to see a work of genius savaged like Elliot Silverstein’s Nightmare Honeymoon, considering the caliber of the critics and the wispy tastes of the public.
-So many times over the past twenty years, films advancing the art of cinema have met with sheer incomprehension, it’s no wonder the Oscars are given out in a shopping mall.
+So many times over the past twenty or thirty years, films advancing the art of cinema have met with sheer incomprehension, it’s no wonder the Oscars are given out in a shopping mall, with every respect due to Paul Mazursky.

-The radio drama is still a vital thing, and in a certain sense Wilder may be said to have fashioned a dithyramb expounding its imaginative mysteries.
+The radio drama is a vital thing, and in a certain sense Wilder may be said to have fashioned a dithyramb expounding its imaginative mysteries.
 The impressive set is a well-filmed castle, in which the classic psychological situation of pre-nuptial jitters is explored from every possible angle.
-This is the real source of the comedy and of the film (as it was of D.O.A., for example) and not, as the critics supposed, a satirical impulse toward films which knew exactly what they were doing.
+This is the real source of the comedy and of the film (as it is of Maté’s D.O.A., for example) and not, as the critics supposed, a satirical impulse toward films that knew exactly what they were doing.

 There is a werewolf, and a plot to scare the bridegroom out of his stammering w’s, and a changed will, with plenty of bizarrerie solidly formed and yet transparent as nicely-observed comedy.
 To describe it at all is to diminish the evanescence and resonance of it.
 In the end, the happy honeymooners depart the broadcast, and the werewolf turns to look at the camera, then walks down the road after them as double doors slowly shut behind him like a slitted version of an iris-out.